Methodology

 A living record of institutional knowledge that updates as the systems update.

-Three reports — on the state of the system, on what the system tells about the business, and on what the paths forward would entail.
+Reports — on the state of the system, on what the system tells about the business, and on what the paths forward would entail.

 Executable next steps with honest estimates, in whatever direction the client chooses.